Byont-Ventures/hackathon/frontend/README.md

 - You might be getting rate limited.
 In that case, please create an [Alchemy account](https://dashboard.alchemy.com/) or sign up, and create an app (it's free).
 Select the network that you would like to use, and replace the `NEXT_PUBLIC_ALCHEMY_API_KEY` in [.env.local](.env.local) with your own API key.
 - If you are trying to connect to localhost:8545, make sure you are running `anvil` in a second terminal
-- Check that you are on the right network - if cannot switch from localhost to another network using the connect button, please switch manually inside your wallet
+- Check that you are on the right network - if you cannot switch from localhost to another network using the connect button, please switch manually inside your wallet

 ### Hydration error